cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

         app:widget_id="o76hjaysdgohltyil"/>

 ```
--  `widget_id` set widget id using this attribute
+-  `widget_id` Set the Story Widget ID using this attribute

 ### Customizations

-You can customize the experience of `StoryView` using this attributes:
+You can customize the experience of `StoryView` using these attributes:

 -  `story_view_height` story view height in dp
 -  `story_view_width` story view width in dp